 Each of our officers is an employee of Corridor or one of its affiliates.
 Corridor is not obligated to dedicate certain of its employees exclusively to us, nor are it or its employees obligated to dedicate any specific portion of its or their time to our business.
-Following the resignation of Richard C. Green as a director and Chairman of the Board of the Company, effective January 1, 2019, Mr. Green continues to be involved in the management services that Corridor provides to the Company in his capacity as a Managing Director of Corridor.
-As described below, we pay a management fee and certain other fees to Corridor, which it uses in part to pay compensation to its officers and employees who, notwithstanding that some of them also are our officers, receive no cash compensation directly from us.
+As described below, we pay a management fee and certain other fees to Corridor, which it uses in part to pay compensation to its officers and employees who, notwithstanding that some of them also are our officers, receive no cash compensation directly from us